-In the app, each trainer is able to track and share their impact planting Forest Gardens.
-Leaderboards show which trainers plant the most trees, the most Forest gardens and help the most families.
+In the app, each specialist is able to track and share their impact planting Forest Gardens.
+Leaderboards show which specialists plant the most trees, the most Forest gardens and help the most families.

-By becoming a Certified Forest Garden Trainer and using the methodology, you can impact a triple-bottom-line:
+By becoming a Certified Forest Garden Specialist and using the methodology, you can impact a triple-bottom-line: